patternfly/training-scenarios/react-components/table-intro/step9.md

 B) <strong>Update the `<Table />`'s `rows` prop to use the new `rows` state property.</strong>

-Locate the code that sets the rows for the table `rows={defaultRows}`, and update it to reference the new rows state property you created in step 1.
+Locate the code that sets the rows for the table `rows={defaultRows}`, and update it to reference the new rows state property you created in step A.

 <pre class="file">
 rows={rows}